Travel guide

 eSIM for Traveling to Europe from Mexico — Practical Guide 2026

-Marc González Sáez Marc González Sáez ·27 de junio de 2026 ·10 min de lectura
+Marc González Sáez Marc González Sáez ·June 27, 2026 ·11 min. read

 Which eSIM to use when traveling from Mexico to Europe?

 Before answering which eSIM to use, let's clarify what an eSIM is for those who are not yet familiar with it.
 An eSIM (embedded SIM) is a digital SIM card that lives inside your phone.
-It's not a physical chip you insert: it's a profile you download, just like an app, but at the deepest level of the phone.
+It's not a physical chip that you insert: it's a profile that you download, just like an app, but at the deepest level of the phone.
 Once installed, it works just like your Telcel or AT&T Mexico SIM, but with the rate of the operator you chose.

 This means you can have two active lines at the same time: your Mexican number still receives calls and messages (in case someone calls you from Mexico), and the eSIM handles your data in Europe at a local price, without the brutal surcharge of international roaming.

-Does my phone have eSIM?
+Does my phone have an eSIM?

 • iPhone: XS, XR, 11, 12, 13, 14, 15, 16 and all Pro/Max/Mini models of those generations.